 Based only on physics, Fibre Channel is theoretically faster than iSCSI.
 Fibre Channel does not have to share its path with anyone.
 But technology is changing, Ethernet media also uses optical fiber cable to connect data, and more bandwidth will be defined in the next few years.
 At the same time, many iSCSI deployments are superior to Fibre Channel deployments, so we are skeptical about this, but FC still has the features of low latency and high throughput.

 Concerning cost, you may think that FC equipment is expensive, but this may have happened 5 or 10 years ago.
-Nowadays however, the fastest Ethernet switches are not cheap.
+Nowadays, however, the fastest Ethernet switches are not cheap.
 In addition, iSCSI can run on any data network.
 If you need to upgrade your core and storage, iSCSI and its associated cost advantages are obvious.
 If you are constantly adding nodes and workloads, iSCSI is easier.
 In addition, if you want to embrace the inherent hyper-convergence, FC is not a suitable option.

 For a while, FCoE (Fibre Channel over Ethernet) was raised.
 It encapsulates Fibre Channel frames over Ethernet networks.
 This allows Fibre Channel to use 10 Gigabit Ethernet networks while preserving the Fibre Channel protocol.
 The purpose of FCoE is to integrate these two protocols and deuce the equipment costs.
 But it is not popular nowadays.
 Many storage environments don’t use FC and iSCSI at the same time.
-Even if IT administrators want to use FCoE, they must also purchase new CNAs (Converged Network Adapter, which contain both FC HBA and Ethernet NIC functionality on the same physical card) and FCoE switches.
+Even if IT administrators want to use FCoE, they must also purchase new CNAs (Converged Network Adapter, which contains both FC HBA and Ethernet NIC functionality on the same physical card) and FCoE switches.
 They think that the benefits outweigh the costs.

 Both of these architectures are suitable for certain tasks.
 There is no doubt that the debate between FC and iSCSI will continue.
 However, it is no longer acceptable saying that FC is good for enterprise and iSCSI is good for SMB.
-With the increasing popularity of Ethernet technology, and the ever-increasing performance of server CPUs, the roadmap of Ethernet has made great strides in phasing the cost and convergence of iSCSI.
+With the increasing popularity of Ethernet technology and the ever-increasing performance of server CPUs, the roadmap of Ethernet has made great strides in phasing the cost and convergence of iSCSI.
 There is no doubt that iSCSI has achieved better development potential.